dellius-alexander/kubernetes/README.md

 ### Kubernetes Configuration bootstraps:
    - One Master Node
    - Two Worker Nodes

+You can optionally add an NFS share server to our Cluster.
+[Click Here for More Details](NFS_README.md)

 ***Note: Kubernetes setup for Bare Metal configuration of minimal CentOS 7 / RHEL 7 machines.***